University-Projectss/Unity-Project/README.md

 - the main type of wave is survival/elimination, in which various enemies will spawn in the arena (other planes, maybe also ground troops); the main goal will be either the elimination of all enemies or survival for a period of time
 - there may be other types (TBD), such as flying through obstacles

+# Review
+ For review, please open an issue.

 # Team
  - [Adela Corbeanu](https://github.com/AdelaCorbeanu)